Vijay Nagar, Ghaziabad: Transportation

-You can easily reach the area by an Electric multiple unit (EMU) which is a very popular train configuration for sub-urban travel.
-Similar to EMU services in Mumbai (popularly called Local), Delhi - Ghaziabad EMU is a popular feeder train to the main line trains that stop at all the prominent stations in Delhi including; New Delhi Railway Station, Delhi Junction Railway Station, Hazrat Nizamuddin Railway Station, Sadar Bazar Railway Station and Anand Vihar Terminal Railway Station.
+The area has an Electric multiple unit (EMU), a train configuration often used for sub-urban travel.
+Similar to EMU services in Mumbai (popularly called Local), Delhi - Ghaziabad EMU is a feeder train to the main line trains that stop at many of the prominent stations in Delhi, including the New Delhi Railway Station, Delhi Junction Railway Station, Hazrat Nizamuddin Railway Station, Sadar Bazar Railway Station and Anand Vihar Terminal Railway Station.